wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-pid-controller.rst

   * A gearbox driving the mass
   * A motor driving the gearbox

-Flywheels are commonly used to propel game pieces through the air, toward a target.
+A more detailed description of the mathematics of the system :ref:`can be found here<docs/software/advanced-controls/state-space/state-space-flywheel-walkthrough:Modeling Our Flywheel>`.

 In general: the more voltage that is applied to the motor, the faster the flywheel will spin.
 Once voltage is removed, friction slowly decreases the spinning until the flywheel stops.

+Flywheels are commonly used to propel game pieces through the air, toward a target.

 To consistently launch a gamepiece, a good first step is to make sure it is spinning at a particular speed before putting a gamepiece into it.

 This design drives the controls goal we will use in this example: Put the correct amount of voltage into the motor to get the flywheel to a certain speed, and then keep it there.

-As a test, a gamepiece is injected into the flywheel about halfway through the simulation.
+As a test, a gamepiece is injected into the flywheel about halfway through the simulation.[1]_

 Gearbox inefficiencies and sensor delay are included in this model.